All the notable changes included in the main branch are documented in this section.

 mpsl_init()if MPSL is already initialized.

 Clock accuracy must be specified in parts per million (ppm).

-Renamed MPSL clock API for high and low frequency clock.
+Renamed the MPSL clock API for the high-frequency and low-frequency clocks.